randhirkuumar1355/netflix-clone-using-angular/README.md

 ## Effortless Movie Discovery:
 With our user-friendly filter functionality, finding your next favorite movie is a breeze.
 Whether you're in the mood for action-packed adventures or heartwarming comedies, "Cineflix" has you covered.
 ## Immersive Movie Details:
 Get up close and personal with your chosen movies on our movie details pages.
-Dive into the plot, cast, and all the essential information you need to make your movie night a success.
+Dive into the plot, cast, and all the essential information that you need.

-"Cineflix" is more than just a streaming platform; it's your ticket to a world of cinematic excellence.
-Join us today and embark on a journey through the best that cinema has to offer.

 ## Prerequisites
 ### Angular 16